MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_compliance_mgr.md

 1. From the included templates list, select **ISO/IEC27001:2013**.
 From the top right of the page, select **+ Create assessment**.
 Notice on the left side of the screen that there are only two steps to create an assessment from the template.
 Select Cancel from the bottom of the page.

 1. Close the open browser tabs.

+#### Review
+In this demo you showed the Microsoft 365 compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.